Basic Questions

 12. Isn't Trad Witchcraft only for women?

-No. The terms "Trad Crafter" and "witch" are not gender specific and are used to refer to both males and females.
+Of course not.
+The terms "Crafter" and "witch" are not gender specific and are used to refer to both males and females.

 In England, at least half of all Trad Crafters are men.
 This is also historically true.
-In past ages in the old villages of Britain, there would just as likely be a Cunning Man or Wizard as there might be a Wise Woman.
+In past ages in the old villages and townes of Britain, there would just as likely be a Cunning Man or Wizard as there might be a Wise Woman.

 13. What is a Solitary Practitioner?